azu/sjsp-loader/README.md

 #### interval

-Interval time of loggin the result in seconds (default 10)
+Interval time of logging the result in seconds (default 10)

 ## License